gigapr/EventsStore/README.md

 ```

-To run the application within a Docker container
+To run the application within a Docker container run

 ```
 docker build -t eventstore .